-We would recommend that all of the costs associated with the construction of this new access bridge, and the preparation of this Engineer's report, be assessed against the agricultural lands of Gerald Grondin in the Town of Essex.
-A Schedule of Assessment has been prepared and included herein to indicate the lands assessed for this new farm access bridge installation.
+We would recommend that all of the costs associated with the construction of this new access bridge, and the preparation of this Engineer's report, be assessed against the residential lands of Henry Martin in the Town of Essex.
+A Schedule of Assessment has been prepared and included herein to indicate the lands assessed for this new access bridge installation.

-It has been clearly established that this new access bridge is being provided to serve as the access from North Malden Road to an existing agricultural farm parcel.
+It has been clearly established that this new access bridge is being provided to serve as the access from 13th Concession Road to an existing residential parcel.
 Pursuant to the current Agricultural Drainage Infrastructure Program (A.D.I.P.)
-Policies that are in place, it is anticipated that these lands designated as Farm Property Tax Class will not be eligible for a grant from the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project as the severance was made earlier this year that caused the need for the new access bridge, and not prior to August 2004 as per the Policies.
+Policies that are in place, it is anticipated that these lands will not be eligible for a grant from the Ontario Ministry of Agriculture, Food & Rural Affairs (O.M.A.F.R.A.) in the amount of 1/3 of their total assessment for this project due to the severance timing and parcel tax designation.

-Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out in the report below.
+Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out in the attached Schedule of Assessment and outlined below.